EVMS Psychiatry Residency Program

 The second year consists of three three-month rotations in inpatient psychiatry, consult/liaison psychiatry, and emergency psychiatry, and one month rotations each in child psychiatry, geriatric psychiatry, and substance abuse.

 Each resident maintains his/her own long-term psychotherapy cases throughout the residency.
-Special attention is given to analytic theory in modern psychodynamically-oriented psychotherapy, in addition to cognitive behavioral psychotherapy, and supportive psychotherapy.
+Residents treat outpatients with psychodynamically-oriented psychotherapy, cognitive behavioral psychotherapy, and supportive psychotherapy.
 Neurobiology and psychopharmacology are emphasized daily during rotations as well as in didactics.
-[There is also a clinical experience in group psychotherapy.]

 Each resident is expected to be involved in some form of psychiatric scholarly activity by developing and/or participating in a research project or by developing two clinical case reports that contribute original work.
 Strong support is available through psychiatric supervisors and research assistants, as well as by a research coordinator who holds a doctoral degree in education.
 Managed care experience, quality improvement and patient safety programs are also part of our residents' training experience.
 The EVMS Psychiatry Residency is truly an exceptional program in which to train.